NoLtour/Uni-notes/(Year 1,2) Mechanics structures and materials/Year 1/Statics 1/7a Beams, stress due to bending/deformation due to bending in beams.md

 - The beam is bent into a circular arc
 - The radius of curviture of the circle is large compared to the thickness of the beam
 - Tensile and compressive stresses act longitudionaly
-- The beam is expressing linear elastic behaviour and has the same [[youngs modulus]] for both tension and compression
+- The beam is expressing linear elastic behaviour and has the same [[Youngs modulus]] for both tension and compression

 #### Explenation of what that means
 This is what we mean by "modelling it as a circular arc", this is exagerated though.
 In reality we would model it as a much more gentle curve.